tekofx/bibliotecat/README.md

-# Biblioteques
+# Bibliotecat

-Biblioteques is an Android application built using Kotlin and Jetpack Compose.
+Bibliotecat is an Android application built using Kotlin and Jetpack Compose.
 It provides a user-friendly interface to browse and manage libraries.

 ## Features